ocaml/platform-blog/opam-2-4-0-alpha1.md

 Various performance and other improvements were made and bugs were fixed.
-API changes are denoted in the release note linked above.
+API changes are also denoted in the release note linked above.
 This release also includes a handful of improvement the documentation and more than two dozen improvement and extensions to our testsuite.